Factoring Costs Explained: How Much Does Invoice Factoring Cost?

 At Universal Funding, we focus on offering competitive rates and minimizing fees.
 We achieve this by having a strong in-house team, which helps streamline our process and lower costs.
 Some companies may outsource these services, resulting in longer approval and funding times, as well as extra fees.

-If you want to know more about what we offer, please fill out our rate form or call 800-405-6035 to speak with one of our experts.
-Our team will quickly get in touch with you to give you a personalized rate quote that fits your needs.
-We are dedicated to providing great customer service, answering your questions, and helping you through the process with care and expertise.
+To receive a custom factoring rate, call us at 800-405-6035 to speak with one of our specialists, or fill out our rate request form .
+Our team will respon promptly with a rate quote that fits your specific needs.
+We’re committed to providing exceptional customer service, answering your questions, and guiding you through the process with care and expertise.

 RELATED: 10 Considerations When Selecting the Best Factoring Company for Your Business